amrutha0403/CVE_API-retrival-project/README.md

 CVE Management System
-Overview
+Overview:

 The CVE Management System is a web application that fetches Common Vulnerabilities and Exposures (CVE) data from the National Vulnerability Database (NVD) API and stores it in a MySQL database.
 This system allows users to filter, view, and search CVE data based on various parameters like year, score, and individual CVE ID.
 Additionally, the application includes a front-end interface to display the CVE data in a user-friendly format.

 Features:

-Fetch and store CVE data from the NVD API.
+-Fetch and store CVE data from the NVD API.
-Display CVE data in a user-friendly web interface.
+-Display CVE data in a user-friendly web interface.
-View detailed information about specific CVEs.
+-View detailed information about specific CVEs.

 Prerequisites:

 Before running this application, ensure you have the following installed:
-Python 3.x
+-Python 3.x
-MySQL Database
+-MySQL Database
-pymysql library
+-pymysql library
-Flask framework
+-Flask framework
-requests library
+-requests library

 Installation:

 Step 1: Set up MySQL Database
 Create a MySQL database named cve_data: sql